luyuliu/GPS-Food-Accessibility/README.md

 # GPS-Food-Accessibility
- The cod repository for the paper "Potentials and limitations of large-scale mobile location GPS data for food access analysis".
+ The code repository for the paper "Potentials and limitations of large-scale mobile location GPS data for food access analysis".